sagemath/trac_to_gh/Issue 3572.md

-# Issue 3572: optimize sage startup time by not importing any modules that import linbox by default.
+# Issue 3572: [with patch; needs work] optimize sage startup time by not importing any modules that import linbox by default.

 archive/issues_003572.json:
 ```json